OptimalLockdown/MobilitySEIRD-England/README.md

-# Code for the paper "Using mobility data in the design of optimal lockdown strategies for the COVID-19 pandemic in England"
+# Code for the paper "Using mobility data in the design of optimal lockdown strategies for the COVID-19 pandemic"

+We report here code, data and results for England; inference is done with data until 23rd May and 31st August.

-The preprint can be found at:
+The preprint which focuses on England can be found at:

 https://arxiv.org/pdf/2006.16059.pdf